wg-osr/walkerga.github.io/BGX/NPC_Coast.md

 <ins>Hates</ins> - Mundane questions, petty questions, selfish questions.

-<ins>Quirk</ins> - She *always* sees things on a bigger scale than you.
+<ins>Quirk</ins> - She *always* thinks on a broader scale than you.
 She never stops contemplating the waves.

 <ins>Stats</ins> - As a *Diviner*.